Quantum-proof randomness extractors via operator space theory: Condensers

 \subsection{Quantum-proof as a completely bounded norm}

 As we saw in Proposition~\ref{prop:ext-to-norm}, a condenser maps the \(\cap\)-normed space to its dual space.
 Since we expect the same to happen in the quantum-proof case, it is useful to have an understanding about the operator space dual of \(\capcap\).
 By expressing the \(\capcap\)-operator space using the Haagerup tensor product, the operator dual is easily identified.
 However, we do not want to elaborate further on this, since we will just use a simple estimate (see Lemma~\ref{lem:sigmanormforpos} below), and refer to Appendix~\ref{app:intersection} for the exact characterization.
 We again use a shorthand notation and denote the operator space dual of \(\capcap\) by $\sigsig$.
-In the setting of this paper, we are naturally interested in the case of matrices which are diagonal with respect to the first system, that is, elements of $\matr_Q(N)$.
-The norms $\capcap$ and the $\sigsig$ are then defined on $\matr_Q(N)$ via the embedding of $\matr_Q(N)$ into $\matr_{QN}$ as block-diagonal matrices.
-To emphasize this case, we again use the notation